Voter Guide: Health Reform Overview

 - Silver - on average covers 70%

 Requires Most Businesses to Cover Employees or Pay a Penalty

-Businesses with more than 50 full-time employees must offer health insurance to their employees or pay a penalty.
-The penalty fee will be $2,000 per full-time employee.
+Businesses with more than 50 full-time employees must offer affordable health insurance to their full-time employees or pay a penalty.
+The penalty ranges from $2,160 to $3,240 per full-time employee.

 New Requirements for Private Insurance

 The law requires insurers to comply with new regulations.
-Starting in 2014, insurers cannot charge people who are older more than three times what a younger person pays.
+Since 2014, insurers cannot charge people who are older more than three times what a younger person pays.
 They can only charge one and a half times more for people in various geographic areas or who use tobacco.

 - Consumers have the right to appeal an insurer’s decision.